 Frederick glared at me, but his voice stayed level, “You’d dare to throw idle threats even now, you insolent mutt?"

 I gave him my most predatory grin.
 “It’s a promise, Frederick.
 Your days are numbered.”
-I turned on my heel and stalked toward the door, Grace cradled against my chest.
-I reached the door unaccosted and stepped out into the evening.
-The wet and dingy city scent was a welcome relief from the stink of the vampires.
+Turning on my heel, I stalked toward the door, Grace cradled against my chest.
+None of the unnaturally still vampires made a move to stop me.

-“Mm, she purrs like a kitten,” she mumbled, stroking the door panel.
-She was appreciating my car now?
+“Mm, that V8 engine purrs like a kitten,” she mumbled, stroking the door panel.

 She grunted and fell quiet for the rest of the drive.
 Her breathing was slow and deep, though her heart raced faster than I thought it should.